DataDog/integrations-core/kubevirt_handler/README.md

 ### Events

-The Kubevirt Handler integration does not include any events.
+The KubeVirt Handler integration does not include any events.

 ### Service Checks

-The Kubevirt Handler integration does not include any service checks.
+The KubeVirt Handler integration does not include any service checks.

 See [service_checks.json][8] for a list of service checks provided by this integration.

 ## Troubleshooting

 Need help?
 Contact [Datadog support][9].

 [1]: **LINK_TO_INTEGRATION_SITE**
 [2]: https://app.datadoghq.com/account/settings/agent/latest